hippie68/pkgrename/README.md

 ### For Windows users:

 On Windows 10/11, it is **strongly recommended** to activate the UTF-8 beta feature: Settings - Time & Language - Language - Administrative language settings - Change system locale... - Beta: Use Unicode UTF-8 for worldwide language support.
 For Windows 10 users it is recommended to use the new Windows Terminal application (which is now the default terminal in Windows 11) instead of the standard cmd.exe command prompt.
 When using both the UTF-8 beta feature and Windows Terminal, pkgrename should work as intended.

+If the UTF-8 beta feature is not used, file names that contain multibyte characters may cause this error:

+    Could not read file system information: "weird_characters_????.pkg".

+Such a PKG file can't be renamed then and will be skipped.

 #### How to run pkgrename.exe from anywhere with modified arguments: